alexandredsa/learning-rewards/README.md

 - Health check endpoint at http://localhost:8081/health
 - Events endpoint at http://localhost:8081/events
 - Uses PostgreSQL database on port 5433
-- Publishes events to Kafka topic `platform-events`
+- Publishes events to Kafka topic `learning-events`

+### Reward Processor
+- Runs on port 8082
+- Health check endpoint at http://localhost:8082/health
+- Consumes events from Kafka topic `learning-events`
+- Uses PostgreSQL database on port 5434
+- Processes events to manage and distribute rewards to users

 ### Kafka
 - Runs in KRaft mode (no ZooKeeper dependency)